Frequently Asked Questions

 - Have at least one proxy demand resource (PDR) registered to participate

-Option 3: To be considered a behind-the-meter (BTM) virtual power plant (VPP) aggregator eligible to administer Incentive Option 3, a DSGS provider, or its authorized third party, must:
+Option 3: To be considered storage VPP aggregator eligible to administer Incentive Option 3, a DSGS provider, or its authorized third party, must:

 - Be a third-party battery provider, third-party vehicle-to-load (V2X) service provider, POU, or CCA